-SUMMARY OF SIGNIFICANT DIFFERENCES BETWEEN PREVIOUS INDIAN GAAP AND IND AS
+SUMMARY OF SIGNIFICANT DIFFERENCES BETWEEN CURRENT INDIAN GAAP AND IND AS

-The Restated Financial Statements of our Company included in this Prospectus are presented in accordance with Previous Indian GAAP and restated in accordance with the SEBI ICDR Regulations and the Guidance Note on Reports in Company Prospectuses (Revised 2016) issued by the ICAI, together with the schedules, notes and annexures thereto.
-Previous Indian GAAP differs from Ind AS in certain respects.
-The matters described below cannot necessarily be expected to reveal all material differences between Previous Indian GAAP and Ind AS which are relevant to us.
-This is not an exhaustive list of differences between Previous Indian GAAP and Ind AS; rather, it indicates only those differences that we believe will be more relevant to our financial position and results of operations, and to the presentation of our financial statements.
+The Restated Financial Statements of our Company included in this Draft Red Herring Prospectus are presented in accordance with Current Indian GAAP and restated in accordance with the SEBI ICDR Regulations and the Guidance Note on Reports in Company Prospectuses (Revised 2016) issued by the ICAI, together with the schedules, notes and annexures thereto.
+Current Indian GAAP differs from Ind AS in certain respects.
+The matters described below cannot necessarily be expected to reveal all material differences between Current Indian GAAP and Ind AS which are relevant to us.
+This is not an exhaustive list of differences between Current Indian GAAP and Ind AS; rather, it indicates only those differences that we believe will be more relevant to our financial position and results of operations, and to the presentation of our financial statements.
+We have not considered all material matters of Current Indian GAAP presentation, classification and disclosures, which also differ from Ind AS.
 Consequently, there can be no assurance that these are the only material differences in the accounting principles that could have a significant impact on the financial information included in this Prospectus.
-In making an investment decision, investors must rely upon their own examination of our business, the terms of the offerings and the financial information included in this Prospectus.
-Potential investors should consult with their own professional advisors for a more thorough understanding of the principal differences between existing Previous Indian GAAP and Ind AS and how these differences might affect the financial information included in this document.
+Furthermore, we have made no attempt to identify or quantify the impact of these differences or any future differences between Current Indian GAAP and Ind AS which may result from prospective changes in accounting standards.
+In making an investment decision, investors must rely upon their own examination of our business, the terms of the offerings and the financial information included in this Draft Red Herring Prospectus.
+Potential investors should consult with their own professional advisors for a more thorough understanding of the principal differences between existing Current Indian GAAP and Ind AS and how these differences might affect the financial information included in this document.

 The MCA via its notification dated February 16, 2015 states that an "Entity" (which means a 'company' as defined in subsection (20) of section 2 of the Companies Act, 2013 or as defined in section 3 of the Companies Act, 1956, as the case may be) shall comply with Ind AS for accounting periods beginning on or after April 1, 2017 (Second Phase), with comparatives for the periods ending on March 31, 2017.
 Therefore we will be subject to this notification.
-For the purpose of this Prospectus, we have prepared our Restated Financial Statements under Previous Indian GAAP and have also prepared Special Purpose Interim Condensed Standalone Ind AS Financial Statements of our Company which comprises the Interim Condensed Standalone Balance Sheet as at June 30, 2017, the Interim Condensed Standalone Statement of Profit and Loss (including Other Comprehensive Income), the Interim Condensed Standalone Statement of Cash Flows and Interim Condensed Standalone Statement of Changes in Equity for the three months then ended and summary of significant accounting policies and other explanatory information.
+For the purpose of this Draft Red Herring Prospectus, we have prepared our Restated Financial Statements under Current Indian GAAP.